wudelta/seattle-recovery/docs/aurora/management/CURRENT_INITIATIVE.md

 ## 6. Complete

-Ultimately:
+Progress is derived from validated work.

 When every Step has been validated:

-* the Phase should complete automatically.
+* the Phase completes automatically.

 When every Phase has been completed:

-* the Initiative should complete automatically.
+* the Initiative completes automatically.

+When every Initiative has been completed:

+* the Project completes automatically.

-Project progress should always be derived from validated work rather than manual percentages.
+Manual progress percentages should never be required.

 ---

-# Workspace Principles
+# Workspace Philosophy

-The Decision Engine is the center of Aurora.
+Aurora should feel like one continuously evolving engineering environment.

-Every major workspace should integrate with it.
+Every major subsystem should integrate with the Decision Engine rather than existing independently.

 Examples include: